ostconf/ostconf.github.io/index.md

 *  Localized interface: english, german
 *  Backup and restore of all OSTC configuration parameters to/from iCloud drive (since 1.1)

+## Backup and Restore

+* * *

+You can use OSTConf for saving all parameter settings of your OSTC device to your iCloud drive.
+Sharing these backup files across multiple devices requires that you have enabled iCloud support on your Apple device(s).
+Later you can restore all settings from a backup files.
+On the Backup/Restore page of OSTConf you can also delete (left swipe) these files or even rename it (long tap).
+However, this is also possible using the "Files" app or on any other Apple device connected to your iCloud drive.

 ## Requirements

 * * *